google/WebFundamentals/src/content/en/fundamentals/security/csp/source-whitelists.md

 Simple, right?
 As you probably guessed, `script-src` is a directive that controls a set of script-related privileges for a specific page.
 We've specified `'self'` as one valid source of script, and `https://apis.google.com` as another.
-The browser will dutifully download and execute JavaScript from `apis.google.com` over HTTPS, as well as from the current page's origin.
+The browser dutifully downloads and executes JavaScript from `apis.google.com` over HTTPS, as well as from the current page's origin.

 <div class="attempt-right">